lloyd/lloyd.io/posts/2011-10-17-primary-identity-authorities-in-browserid.md

 title: Primary Identity Authorities in BrowserID

-There have been some misperceptions regarding [BrowserID](https://browserid.org), specifically around the claim that it is a fully *distributed* authentication system.
+There have been some misperceptions regarding [BrowserID](https://browserid.org), specifically regarding the claim that it is a fully *distributed* authentication system.
 The source of this confusion is the presence of central servers in the current incarnation of BrowserID.
 To clarify, the role of these centralized servers in BrowserID today is to make the system immediately usable - allowing users to use *any email address* to log into *any site* from *any browser*, from day one.
-The design goal of the system, however, is to quickly render these servers obsolete: to do this we must migrate client logic from web resources served by browserid servers directly into the browser, and we must migrate the verification and certification of email addresses from BrowserID servers, to those of identity providers.
+The design goal of the system, however, is to ultimately render these servers obsolete: to do this we must migrate client logic from web resources served by BrowserID servers directly into the browser, and we must migrate the verification and certification of email addresses from BrowserID servers to those of identity providers.
 These two tasks are going to take a while as they require the participation of browser vendors and identity providers, respectively.
-This post addresses the latter task by proposing a precise means by which identity providers may directly vouch for their user's email addresses.
+This post addresses the latter task by proposing precise means by which identity providers may directly vouch for their user's email addresses.

 ## Overview